-The access at Dennison is steep and therefore suitable for kayaks and canoes only.
+The access at Dennison is steep and therefore suitable for kavaks and canoes only.
 Dennison Ferry is the upstream launching point and is 7 miles (3-4 hours) to Green Ferry.
 For a longer, overnight trip, launch at Munfordville-located upstream from the park boundary.

-No launch fees are necessary in the park, but riverside camping requires a \$10 backcountry permit (Obtained in-person at the Mammoth Cave Campground Kiosk or online at Recreation. gov).
+No launch fees are necessary in the park, but riverside camping requires a free backcountry permit (Go in person to the backcountry permit office, located in the Visitor Center ticket sales area, to obtain your permit).
 Dotted with sandbars, islands and subsurface springs, the Green River averages 200 feet wide and 10 feet deep; at normal water levels, it runs at about five miles per hour.
 Motorized crafts are permitted in the park.
 Canoes are available for rental outside Mammoth.
 No personalized watercrafts are permitted.
-For rentals, call Big Buffalo Crossing Canoe: (866) 223-2690, Green River Canoeing, Inc.: (270) 773-5712; Mammoth Cave Canoe and Kayak: (270) 773-3366; Cave Country Canoe: (270) 773-5552.
-River users must wear personal floating devises at all times when on the Green and Nolin Rivers within Mammoth Cave National Park.
-Note: The Green River Ferry will be closed for a portion of the year for ramp improvements.
-This will close Green River Ferry Road from Maple Springs Campground to the Green River Ferry South Ramp.
-Find up-todate information at nps.gov/maca.
-CAMPING
+For rentals, call Big Buffalo Crossing Canoe: (270) 774-7883; Green River Canoeing, Inc.: (866) 584-4156; Mammoth Cave Canoe and Kayak: (270) 773-3366; Cave Country Canoe: (270) 773-5552.